Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, and universal life products.

 90 is the cutoff age for life insurance, and there aren’t but a handful of companies that go that high.
 Typically, most companies have a maximum age of 80 or 85.
 Keep in mind that the maximum age for life insurance varies greatly depending on whether you want term life, whole life, or universal life insurance.

 If you don’t have insurance to pay for a burial, you can crowdfund through sites like GoFundMe, do fundraisers such as a car wash, or pool funds together as a family.
 Also, you can borrow money from a lending institution, ask a funeral home if you can set up a payment plan, or see if your local or state government has any indigent burial programs.
-Without insurance, paying for a funeral is going to be a strain on your family which is why it’s so important to plan ahead.
+Only a few states offer burial assistance through Medicaid.
+Without insurance, paying for a funeral is going to be a strain on your family, which is why it’s so important to plan ahead.

 Funeral insurance for seniors is usually the best type of life insurance for older adults because paying for funeral costs is generally all that is needed.